dgarage/LightningBenchmarks/README.md

 `docker-compose` provides a simple file format to describe what image of what program should run, and how those program connect together.
 By doing this, not only we eliminate human errors caused by not properly running and configuring software together, but we don't have to provide OS specific instructions to make use of this project.

-In the following section we will detail how this project is organized by following how to run an hypothetic scenario: How fast can run Alice can pays Bob.
+In the following section we will detail how this project is organized by following how to run the following hypothetic scenario and how we can analyze issues:

-We will then explorer other benchmarks you can create.
+* How fast can run Alice can pays Bob.
+* How fast can Alice pays Bob through Carol.
+* How fast Alices can pays Bob.

 ## Pre-requisite